centrifugal/centrifuge-java/README.md

 client.connect();
 ```

-Note that *you must use* `?format=protobuf` in connection URL as this client communicates with Centrifugo/Centrifuge over Protobuf protocol.
+Note that **you must use** `?format=protobuf` in connection URL as this client communicates with Centrifugo/Centrifuge over Protobuf protocol.
+While this client uses binary Protobuf protocol nothing stops you from sending JSON-encoded data over it.

 Also in case of running in Android emulator don't forget to use proper connection address to Centrifuge/Centrifugo (as `localhost` is pointing to emulator vm and obviously your server instance is not available there).